dmikey/swimjs/README.md

 If you can register an event handler, you can architect a realtime app with Swim.

-If you want to learn about how Swim works, you can find out more [here](https://github.com/swimit/swim).
+If you'd like a better understanding about how Swim works, you can find out more [here](https://github.com/swimit/swim).

 ## Installation